 While this route does not offer as many stunning views of the natural landscape, it is still interesting to take in the coastal area of Morocco, and when you are getting into Casablanca, you will see one of Africa’s most bustling metropolises.
 Casablanca is a huge city, housing over 3.5 million people, with equivalent urban sprawl.

 Casa Voyageurs on the other hand is the primary train station and is located a bit further out from Casa Port.
-Either station will suit you in your journey and accommodates travelers well so you do not need to fret if you are venturing from one or the other.
+Either station will suit you in your journey and accommodate travellers well so you do not need to fret if you are venturing from one or the other.

 Train Leg 3: Casablanca to Marrakech

 The last leg of our train journey in Morocco was bittersweet, as our fun vacation was ending.
-This two and half hour trip went by so quickly, due in part to the comfortable seats and spacious, air conditioned interior.
-We were hungry so we grabbed a small snack on this train ride, one of the perks of traveling by rail, the snack cart that makes the rounds throughout the journey.
+This two and half hour trip went by so quickly, due in part to the comfortable seats and spacious, air-conditioned interior.
+We were hungry so we grabbed a small snack on this train ride, one of the perks of travelling by rail, the snack cart that makes the rounds throughout the journey.